pnp/PnP/Solutions/Framework.Provisioning/readme.md

 ## Framework.Provisioning.Job ##
 Primary Remote Timer Job that creates the site collection.
 This solution processes incoming messages from the Azure Queue.

 ## Framework.Provisioning.SiteRequest.Job ##
-This project is used to read from a the Site Request list that resides in your site that hosts the Provisioning App and is responsible for processing Site Requests and adding messages to the Azure Queues.
+This project is used to read from a Site Request list that resides in your site that hosts the Provisioning App and is responsible for processing Site Requests and adding messages to the Azure Queues.

 ## Framework.Provisioning.SPApp ##
-SharePoint App Project
+SharePoint App Project.
+During install of the application will create the Site Request list in your hosting site collection.

 ## Framework.Provisioning.SPAppWeb ##
 This is the actual provider hosted app which is hosted in Microsoft Azure.
 In this release we provide a simple User interface to test the solution.

 ## Framework.Provisioning.Azure ##
-Helper Library for working with Azure Queues
+Helper Library for working with Azure Queues and Service Bus.

 ## Framework.Provisioning.Core ##
 Primary Engine Component that implements the custom XML Template